Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 #### Visiting the /administrator folder

 The /administrator folder prompts us to log in.
 SQL injections won't work here either.
-Even though we can't exploit it right now, this administrator panel will be our way in during *Step 3 - Exploitation*.
+Even though we access it right now, this administrator panel will be our way in during *Step 3 - Exploitation*.

 ![Picture of the /administrator folder](https://i.imgur.com/n7X9fgt.png)

 #### Running DirBuster to find new elements

 After exploring the obvious options, it is time to bust some directories.
-At that point, I was mostly trying to find a CMS version in order to find exploits.
+At this point, I was mostly trying to find a CMS version in order to find exploits.

 I used the **directory-list-2.3-medium.txt** wordlist and included **.php** and **.txt** files to the search.
 These were the results: